Anyolite/anyolite/README.md

 https://en.wikipedia.org/wiki/Anyolite

-In short, it is a rare variant of the crystalline mineral called zoisite, with a ruby and crystal shards (of pargasite) embedded.
+In short, it is a rare variant of the crystalline mineral called zoisite, with ruby and other crystal shards (of pargasite) embedded.

 The term 'anyoli' means 'green' in the Maasai language, thus naming 'anyolite'.